 - 8.1 The commissioning of healthcare within England is evolving again providing uncertainty around the arrangements.
 However, from meetings with commissioners it is apparent however the powerful role accurate data plays in their decisions. - 8.2 The use of information sources such as the UKRR is advised in the National Renal Review in order to promote benchmarking and quality assurance of renal programmes.
 The comprehensive tracking of relatively small but costly renal cohorts should be regarded as a routine part of speciality case management. - 8.3 The UKRR provides validated, comparative reports of renal centre activity on a regular basis to participating centres.
-These allow assessment of centre performance across a wide range of variables relating to structure, process and outcome measures. - 8.4 There are economies of scale in the performance of audit through the UKRR, since multiple local audits are not required. - The incidence of RRT treated locally, mortality and 8.5 renal transplant rates should also be of interest.
+These allow assessment of centre performance across a wide range of variables relating to structure, process and outcome measures. - 8.4 There are economies of scale in the performance of audit through the UKRR, since multiple local audits are not required.

+- 8.5 The incidence of RRT treated locally, mortality and renal transplant rates should also be of interest.
 The assessment of referral and treatment patterns of patients with established (end stage) renal failure by postcode analysis indicates the geographical origin.
 This information also allows the expression of differences relating to geography, ethnicity and social deprivation.
 These data may also identify potential unmet need in the population and permit assessment on the equity of service provision.
 In the future, the UKRR database should also provide information on nephrology and pre-dialysis patients (CKD).
-This will allow a prediction of the need for RRT facilities, as well as indicating the opportunities for beneficial intervention.
+This will allow a prediction of the need for RRT facilities, as well as indicating the opportunities for beneficial intervention. - 8.6 UKRR data are used to track patient acceptance and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking.